uofu-emb/rtos/labs/3.threads/README.md

 I've never seen anyone else do this but me, but I think it is a good way to organize your code.
 Hopefully it catches on.

+# Lab
+## Working with threads.
+### Activity
+1. Create a new project.
+2. Copy in the `thread.c` example file.
+Commit.
+3. Identify the execution contexts in the program, and their entry points.
+4. Identify shared state between execution contexts.
+5. Identify the semaphore.
+6. Predict the behavior of the program.
+7. Run the program and compare the output to your prediction.

 ### Activity
 1. Are all uses of the shared resources in protected critical sections?
 Make any modifications necessary to protect the critical sections.